mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

    * [Create a push notifications](create-push.md)
    * [Create an SMS message](create-sms.md)

+1. For email and push notifications, you can enable **[!UICONTROL Send-time optimization]**.

+   Use **[!UICONTROL Send-time optimization]** to schedule personalized send times for each user to grow the open and click rates of your messages.
+[Learn more](../building-journeys/journeys-message.md#send-time-optimization).

 ## Delete a message

 To delete a message, use the trash icon on the top of the message activity panel.